 - Save changes

 Once this is done you should be seeing cheap deals come to your phone any minute!
 Again, even if you don’t see your top destination, don’t rule out a little randomness in your trip planning 🙂

 A word of caution: sometimes the cheap flights found by some of these carriers are “mistake fares” or prices that were put into the airline system by mistake.
-In some cases the airline may not honor the flight and end up cancelling the flight and refunding your money.
-If a deal seems too good be true, then wait on booking any non-refundable parts of your travels (trains, Airbnb, tours, etc.) for a week or so.
+In some cases, the airline may not honor the flight and end up canceling the flight and refunding your money.
+If a deal seems too good to be true, then wait on booking any non-refundable parts of your travels (trains, Airbnb, tours, etc.) for a week or so.
 If the airline is going to cancel the trip, they will do it relatively soon after the prices were announced.

 Credit Card Points

 There are plenty of resources out there to help you through the credit card point game, so I won’t spend a ton of time here.
 It’s become some strange meta-industry now, and I’m not sure how I feel about it.
 I mean, just watch every millennial whip out a Chase Sapphire Reserve at your next brunch and try not to roll your eyes.
 That said, I’m definitely one of those millennials.
 If done right, it really can go a long way in finding cheap flights.
 Do a bit of research, and before you sign up for anything make sure you’re financially ready to take the plunge.

 There are so many resources for finding cheap flights now, it may seem a bit overwhelming.
 And you’ll often find some cheap flights that aren’t to your “dream destination.”
 But if you’re creative enough, you can usually use that as a launching pad for your trip.
 Or, better yet, just send it and welcome a little adventure in your life.
 And don’t forget, once you’ve got the flight, it’s time to start finding a place to stay.